 - Respect the rights of others by walking and being quiet and polite in the hallways.

 Students who break the above listed rules may face disciplinary action depending on the facts of the case.
 This could mean a warning, reprimand, exclusion from activities, detention or suspension.
+Staff may also use the Positive Behavioral Interventions and Supports (PBIS) to encourage students to make appropriate choices.
 Suspension proceedings are conducted according to Section 3214 of the Education Law.

 Student Appearance/Dress Guidelines